inRemark/abc-runner/docs/en/architecture/components.md

 ### 1. Main Program (main.go)

-The main program is the entry point of redis-runner, responsible for initializing the system and starting the command processing flow.
+The main program is the entry point of abc-runner, responsible for initializing the system and starting the command processing flow.

 **Main Functions**:
 - Initialize logging system